 Yes, Sean, incredibly dangerous.

-It would have meant many more cases much earlier in the United States before we were prepared to deal with them before we were or even further away from the summer months when the virus has less chance of spreading.
+It would have meant many more cases much earlier in the United States before we were prepared to deal with them before we were even further away from the summer months when the virus has less chance of spreading.

-And against the advice of a lot of his senior advisors to include public health advisors, he took the bold, the courageous, and the right stance to shut down travel quickly.
+And against the advice of a lot of his senior advisors, to include public health advisors, he took the bold, the courageous, and the right stance to shut down travel quickly.

-Incredible instincts, in my view, which I think, again, that's that's somebody that doesn't come from the swamp world.
+Incredible instincts, in my view, which I think, again, that's somebody that doesn't come from the swamp world.

 He's able to make those decisions.